-“Classic, tender old-fashioned Southern tea cakes made with simple ingredients”
+“Classic, tender old-fashioned tea cakes made with simple ingredients”

-Watch me make these deep south old fashioned tea cakes from start to finish!
+Watch me make these old fashioned tea cakes from start to finish!

 I love finding people who have never experienced a good old-fashioned, Southern tea cake so that I can de-flower them.
 Ok, that sounds kinda weird but you know what I’m talking about.
 You’ll never guess where I found my first Southern tea cake virgin?
 In my own home!!
 MY HUSBAND!!!!